Emotional Eating Explained: How to Stop Stress & Comfort Eating

 No judgement here.

-The first step in learning how to control your emotional eating pattern is to get behind it.
-And every time you react to your life by reaching for that one food, let it serve as a reminder to clue into what is going on thats needs some extra attention.
+The first step in learning how to control emotional eating is to get behind it.
+And every time you react to your life by reaching for that one food, let it serve as a reminder to clue into what is going on that needs some extra attention.

 You’re not weak for eating emotionally.
 You’re human.